-NOTEOn January 1, 2023, the Canadian government enacted the Prohibition on the Purchase of Residential Property by Non-Canadians Act, which prevents Non-Canadians from purchase residential property, with certain exceptions.
+NOTEOn January 1, 2023, the Canadian government enacted the Prohibition on the Purchase of Residential Property by Non-Canadians Act, which prevents Non-Canadians from purchasing residential property, with certain exceptions.

 Whether you are trying to enter the Canadian real estate market for the first time or looking to reap the fruits of your long-term investment, Canadian non-residency can have a substantial impact on your bottom line.
 Both the Ontario and Canadian governments have enacted several rules which complicate the process for non-residents looking to buy, sell, or transfer real estate.
 The following is a list of some of the most common tax issues for foreign investors.